A Sports Agent’s Role In The World Of NIL: Part II

 The Sports Representation Machine

 While Covid-19 may have taken a bite out of professional sports over the last year, it didn’t stop business from booming for the agents and agencies who land the massive contracts for the world’s elite professional athletes.
 The world’s top sports agencies have negotiated more than $50 billion in contracts for clients they represent in the four major US sports leagues – the NFL, MLB, NBA, and NHL.
 The top agents at those firms represent more than 1700 active players in those leagues, which amounts to a staggering 42% of all players on active rosters.
 With thousands of registered agents across each of these leagues, it’s no wonder why the sports agent profession is considered the most competitive in the world.
+Go to 918kiss malaysia and play the sports and casino games of the internet.

 The sports agent industry over the last decade has been dominated by the roll-up and conglomeration of dozens of smaller practices into a handful of massive multi-billion-dollar agency operations.
 Atop the industry are the likes of Creative Artists Agency (CAA), Wasserman, Excel Sports, Octagon, Athletes First and WME.
 These agencies not only collectively represent thousands of pro athletes across all sports, but also the leagues, teams, brands and properties that those athletes play for and endorse.
 Several also have substantial executive and coach practices, and represent many of collegiate sports’ top leaders.
 With the adoption of NIL, it is likely that some of these agencies will end up representing a student-athlete, their coach, the institution they play for, and the eventual professional sports franchise that drafts them.
 Talk about a conflict of interest!